percona/k8spg-docs/docs/minikube.md

     3. actual minikube package

+2. After the installation, initialize and start the Kubernetes cluster.
+The parameters we pass for the following command increase the virtual machine limits for the CPU cores, memory, and disk, to ensure stable work of the Operator:

+    ```{.bash data-prompt="$"}
-    After the installation, run `minikube start --memory=5120 --cpus=4 --disk-size=30g`
+    $ minikube start --memory=5120 --cpus=4 --disk-size=30g`
+    ```

-    (parameters increase the virtual machine limits for the CPU cores, memory, and disk, to ensure stable work of the Operator).
-Being executed, this command will download needed virtualized images, then initialize and run the cluster.
-After Minikube is successfully started, you can optionally run the Kubernetes dashboard, which visually represents the state of your cluster.
+    This command downloads needed virtualized images, then initializes and runs the cluster.

+3. After Minikube is successfully started, you can optionally run the Kubernetes dashboard, which visually represents the state of your cluster.
-    Executing `minikube dashboard` will start the dashboard and open it in your default web browser.
+    Executing `minikube dashboard` starts the dashboard and opens it in your default web browser.

+## Deploy the Percona Operator for PostgreSQL

-2. Deploy the Operator [using](https://kubernetes.io/docs/reference/using-api/server-side-apply/) the following command:
+1. Deploy the Operator [using](https://kubernetes.io/docs/reference/using-api/server-side-apply/) the following command:

     ```{.bash data-prompt="$" }
     $ kubectl apply --server-side -f https://raw.githubusercontent.com/percona/percona-postgresql-operator/v{{ release }}/deploy/bundle.yaml